 - Bleeding after a tooth has been taken out or after a tooth falls out: It is normal for a small amount of blood to occur after the loss of a tooth.
 Bitting down on gauze for 15 minutes with firm pressure should stop the bleeding.
 If the bleeding still continues, place a wet black tea bag over the extraction site and hold the tea bag in place with firm pressure for 15-20 minutes.
 The tannic acid in the tea helps in forming a blood clot.
 See an emergency dentist at Sunridge Dental Clinic if the bleeding doesn’t stop after the second attempt.

 - Broken braces or wire: Remove any broken pieces if they can come out easily.
 You can place sugarless gum, cotton roll, or gauze to protect soft tissue trauma from sharp wires.
-See an emergency dentist near you as soon as possible if it is causing any pain or irritation.
+See a Calgary emergency dentist near you as soon as possible if it is causing any pain or irritation.

 Same-Day Emergency Dentist Near You